 There are several different types of high-power lasers:

 - High-power diode bars and diode stacks have already been mentioned above as possible pump sources for solid-state lasers.
 They allow the generation of kilowatts of output power, but with a poor beam quality.
-For some applications, where beam quality is not essential, the direct use of high-power laser diodes (direct-diode applications) e.g. for laser welding, cladding, brazing and heat treatment, is an interesting option, offering a comparatively simple, compact, cost-effective and energy-efficient solution.
+For some applications, where beam quality is not essential, the direct use of high-power laser diodes (→ direct diode lasers) e.g. for laser welding, soldering and brazing, cladding and heat treatment, is an interesting option, offering a comparatively simple, compact, cost-effective and energy-efficient solution.

 - There are various types of lamp-pumped or diode-pumped solid-state bulk lasers.
 Rod lasers can be optimized for several kilowatts of output power, but diffraction-limited beam quality is possible only up to a few hundred watts (with significant efforts).
 Slab lasers can be developed for tens of kilowatts or more with relatively high beam quality.
 Thin-disk lasers easily generate hundreds of watts with diffraction-limited beam quality and have the potential to reach that even at power levels well above 10 kW (using multiple laser heads in a laser resonator).
 Their power efficiency is usually fairly high, well above 50 % optical to optical.

 - High-power fiber lasers and amplifiers can generate up to a few kilowatts with close to diffraction-limited beams and high power efficiency.
 With relaxed beam quality requirements, even significantly higher powers are possible.
 Strictly, such fiber devices are often not lasers, but master oscillator power amplifier (MOPA) configurations.

 - Some gas lasers, e.g. CO2 lasers and excimer lasers, are also suitable for hundreds or thousands of watts of output power.
 They typically operate in different other regions than solid-state lasers, e.g. in the mid-infrared or ultraviolet region.

 - There are chemical lasers with multi-kilowatt or even megawatt output powers, explored e.g. in the context of anti-missile weapons.